ninailieva/SMFS_clustering/README.md

 To run the code:

 ./cluster_traces.x input.txt > output.txt

+The code is also compatible with the gnu compiler.

 The generated output file contains a list of the used parameter values followed by the actual results divided in columns containing the following information: